 If you are embarking upon a San Francisco to Death Valley road trip, there are a couple ways that you can tackle the drive.
-There is no one right way to do it, but your own best route may depend upon how much time you have, the season and how keen you are to stop and smell the roses along the way.
+There is no one right way to do it, and your own best route may depend upon how much time you have, the season and how keen you are to stop and smell the roses along the way.

 Getting from San Francisco to Death Valley